excellence-center-1/Mher-Araqelyan/Web/exam2/README.md

     - Ensure uniqueness based on video name and URL.
   - View a list of all your videos by category (including public videos that everyone can see).
   - Edit details of existing videos.
-  - Delete videos from your collection.
+  - Delete videos from your collection( If you delete a public video, it will not be shown only for this user).